Share this Post

 - Medieval Jokes.
 Okay, so this isn’t about Roland, but remember when Belial tells Natalie a joke?
 I cribbed it from here.

 - The Song of Roland.
 The version I read and the version I quote are not the same.
 Translation makes a difference, but so does getting sued.
-The version I read came from the hubby’s The Norton Anthology of World Literature Volume B, which has a lovely and very readable translation.
+The version I read came from the hubby’s The Norton Anthology of World Literature Volume B (affiliate link), which has a lovely and very readable translation.
 I read the poem in two sittings, both on a Saturday.
 I’ve been away from medieval poetry for awhile, so I’d forgotten about the eyeballs flying out of people’s skulls and spines being ripped out on the battlefield and all that stuff.
 It’s good times.
 When it came to actually quoting the poem in the book, though, I went for a public domain version that wasn’t quite as modernized in the translation.
 That version came from Project Gutenberg.

 The French Foreign Legion & the Algiers Putsch